Syrian army command says it has regained most of eastern Ghouta

 Thousands of people — fighters, their families and other civilians — have been leaving for northwestern Syria from other parts of eastern Ghouta in convoys of buses that have been given safe passage to Idlib province.

+Many evacuees who arrived at rebel-held territory after grueling trip through government controlled villages said many residents hurled abuses and threw shoes and stones at their buses.

+The conflict began after mass protests calling for an end to Assad’s authoritarian rule on March 15 2011, dragging in regional and global powers and forcing millions of people - more than half the pre-war population - to flee their homes.

-Reporting by Suleiman Al-Khalidi; Editing by Angus MacSwan
+Reporting by Suleiman Al-Khalidi; editing by Angus MacSwan, Larry King